Skip to main content

 If you’re sick or injured, going to the right place for the right care can help you feel better faster.
 But how do you decide where to go?

-Where you seek care will also depend on who needs the care.
+Where you choose to go also depends on who needs care.
 Is the person you’re taking to the visit a newborn with a high fever or an 85-year-old with a heart condition?

 "If you can, talk with your PCP or pediatrician about what to do in urgent situations for people with special needs," notes Dr. Lai.
-You may also call your provider’s office and ask to talk to a triage nurse for advice.
+Another option is to call your regular provider’s office and ask to talk to a triage nurse for advice.

-Here’s a general guide for matching the type of service best suited to your needs:
+Here’s a general guide for finding the service that best suits your needs:

 Primary care — for conditions that need preventive or ongoing care and are not life-threatening

 In general, if you have a primary care provider, think of your PCP first.
-The only time this doesn’t apply is if your illness or injury can’t wait.
-Then seek care from an open clinic or hospital near you.
+The only time this doesn’t apply is if your illness or injury is life-threatening.
+Then call 911 or go to the hospital near you.

-Seek care from your primary care provider for things such as:
+Seek care from your primary care provider for things that need to be seen within weeks, such as:

 • Immunizations